Dealing with a debt collector

 Who a debt collector can contact

-A debt collector can only contact your friends, employer, relatives or neighbours to get your telephone number or address.
+A debt collector can contact your friends, employer, relatives or neighbours only to get your telephone number or address.

-This does not apply in the following cases:
+This doesn't apply in the following cases:

 When a debt collector can contact you